data-datum/rnv-cv/content/courses/prob-stats/_index.md

 weight: 1
 ---

-For more information you can visit our public repo [Probability and Statistics](https://github.com/industrial-prob-stats)
+For more information you can visit our public repo [Probability and Statistics](https://github.com/industrial-prob-stats) or visit our [Youtube channel](https://www.youtube.com/channel/UCZp-9gLD4Qohn1wNv5jfoNw?view_as=subscriber)

+All materials and information is in Spanish.